 “So the $750,000, is that going to go to anything on, on O’Malley,” Dunbar asked.
 “I mean that, that was sort of the understanding when we appropriated that money.”

 “The money that was appropriated was for either building or, partly building, or relocation,” Nwankudu explained.
 “And we are applying it to relocation because right now the need is there for expansion.”

-RACS expanded by purchasing a 16,000-square-foot church on MacInnes Street on six and a half acres of land.
+RACS expanded by purchasing a 16,000-square-foot church on MacInnes Street on more than an acre of land.
 It’s also where Nwankudu presides over services.

 “We have church every Sunday and we have bible studies on Wednesdays and we have prayer meetings on Fridays,” Nwankudu said.